History of Wexford Education Support Centre

 The Region has 147 Primary Schools and 34 Post Primary Schools with over 4,000 teachers locally.

-Since we were awarded full-time status in 1996, Co.
-Wexford Education Centre has continued to evolve and grow into a thriving Education Centre that provides a large range of supports to the wider education community while working closely with the National Support Services.
+Since we were awarded full-time status in 1996, Wexford Education Centre has continued to evolve and grow into a thriving Education Support Centre that provides a large range of supports to the wider education community while working closely with the National Support Services.

-Co.
-Wexford Education Centre has also developed and forged strong working links and partnerships with various agencies and institutions.
+Wexford Education Support Centre has also developed and forged strong working links and partnerships with various agencies and institutions.
 These active partnerships provide for the provision of specific educational interventions and the development of new opportunities to access post-graduate level study and the administration of a wide range of ancillary programmes.

 Our Centre is the National Base Centre for PDST Post Primary Health and Wellbeing and is also the base for two NCSE Special Educational Needs Officers.
 In addition to this, the Centre also acts as a meeting place, a Special Educational Needs Resource Centre and a Research Base.